Given an integer represented as a string, we need to get the sum of all possible substrings of this string.

 Now we can get the relation between sumofdigit values and can solve the question iteratively.
 Each sumofdigit can be represented in terms of previous value as shown below,

 For above example, sumofdigit = 4 + 34 + 234 + 1234 = 4 + 30 + 4 + 230 + 4 + 1230 + 4 = 4*4 + 10*(3 + 23 +123) = 4*4 + 10*(sumofdigit) In general, sumofdigit[i] = (i+1)*num[i] + 10*sumofdigit[i-1]

-Using above relation we can solve the problem in linear time.
-In below code a complete array is taken to store sumofdigit, as each sumofdigit value requires just previous value, we can solve this problem without allocating complete array also.
+Using the above relation we can solve the problem in linear time.
+In the below code a complete array is taken to store sumofdigit, as each sumofdigit value requires just the previous value, we can solve this problem without allocating the complete array also.

-Time Complexity : O(n) where n is length of input string.
+Time Complexity: O(n) where n is the length of the input string.

 This article is contributed by Utkarsh Trivedi.
 If you like GeeksforGeeks and would like to contribute, you can also write an article using contribute.geeksforgeeks.org or mail your article to firstname.lastname@example.org.
 See your article appearing on the GeeksforGeeks main page and help other Geeks.

 The approach is the same as described above.
 What we have observed that at the current index we are dependent on the current sum + previous index sum so instead of storing in a dp array we can store it in two variables current and prev.